 Alternative Dispute Resolution

 The legal profession is multifaceted, requiring a complex combination of knowledge and skills.
 Marquette University Law School trains compassionate, empathetic professionals capable of advising clients regarding all available avenues for resolving disputes, whether through litigation or alternative dispute resolution mechanisms.
-A leader in dispute resolution education, Marquette University Law School offers its students all the benefits of a nationally recognized DR program.
+A leader in dispute resolution education, Marquette University Law School offers its students all the benefits of a nationally recognized ADR program.
+All students have the opportunity to pursue a Certificate in Alternative Dispute Resolution (with J.D.
+Degree).

 Professor Peter Coffey